rabbibotton/clog/README.md

 CL-USER> (clog-user:start-tutorial)

-Sample CLOG app with code base so far:
+Sample CLOG app with code base so far (See tutorial 7 for a video game :) :

 ```lisp
 (defpackage #:clog-user               ; Setup a package for our work to exist in